Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Toledo and its opponents have scored at least 56 points or more only one time this year.
+- Toledo and its opponents have combined for 56.5 points or more just one time this year.

-- UMass' games have gone over 56 points in all four opportunities this season.

-- The two teams combine to average 43 points per game, 13 less than the over/under in this contest.

-- The 66.8 points per game these two squads have surrendered to opponents this season are 10.8 more than the 56 total in this contest.
+- These two squads surrender a combined 66.8 points per game, 10.3 more than this contest's over/under.

-- The average total in Rockets games this season is 57, one point above Saturday's total of 56.
+- Rockets games this season feature an average total of 57 points, a number 0.5 points higher than Saturday's over/under.

-- The 58.9 PPG average total in Minutemen games this season is 2.9 points more than this game's over/under.
+- The 56.5-point over/under for this game is 2.4 points below the 58.9 points per game average total in Minutemen games this season.

 Toledo Stats and Trends

-- The Rockets have two giveaways this season, while the Minutemen have five takeaways .
+- This year, the Rockets have two turnovers, three fewer than the Minutemen have takeaways (5).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.